Research and Education in Plant-Microbial Ecology

 Great Lake Dune Plant Communities

-I have studied plant communities in Sleeping Bear Dunes and Leelanau State Park
+I have studied the plant and microbial communities in Sleeping Bear Dunes and Leelanau State Park

-I am currently working with the Great Lakes Bioenergy Research Center on the microbiome of Switchgrass (Panicum virgatum)
+Recently, I have worked with the Great Lakes Bioenergy Research Center on the microbiome of Switchgrass (Panicum virgatum)